michaelgichia/bc-6-QuizApp/README.md

 ## QuizApp should have the following features:

+* QuizApp commands
-* List of all the available quizzes in your library
+    * `listquizzes`                     -List of all the available quizzes in your library

-* Import a new quiz from a JSON file
+    * `importquiz <path_to_quiz_JSON>`  -Import a new quiz from a JSON file

-* Start taking a new quiz
+    * `takequiz <quiz_name>`            -Start taking a new quiz
+    * `onlinequizzes`                   -List all online quizzes
+    * `takeonline`                      -Take online quiz
+    * `downloadquiz`                    -Download quiz from online library
+    * `uploadquiz`                      -Upload a quiz to online library
+* When a user takes a quiz he gets a score based on the answers he got right
+* Timing can be added to quiz as a parameter in the JSON
+* As a user I can import quizzes from JSON files.
+* Add in an online quiz repository using Firebase (`extra credit`)
     * List all the online quizzes
     * Download a quiz to your library
     * Publish a local quiz to the online library

-* Add in an online quiz repository using Firebase

 ## Installation and setup
 ###### Clone the repo